Online Bachelor’s, Master’s and Doctoral Programs in HR and HR Management

 Master’s degrees in human resource management build on undergraduate studies in human resources, as well other business-related undergraduate majors.
 Although you won’t need to complete specific undergraduate courses to gain admission into a master’s degree program in human resources, chances are you’ll find that most colleges and universities require the completion of specific undergraduate business courses prior to admission.

 Online programs, blended programs, and part-time study options are commonplace among human resources management graduate programs.
 Given the exceptional challenges and limitations of in-person learning in the face of the coronavirus pandemic, more programs than ever are offered through a fully online format.

 Human resources master’s degree options may be structured as Master of Arts (MA), Master of Science (MS), and Master of Business Administration (MBA) programs and offered as:

 - MA in Management with an HR concentration

 - Labor Relations

 - Industrial Relations

-Master’s degree programs provide students with the opportunity to address a number of executive-level issues in HR, such as:
+Master’s degree programs provide you with the opportunity to meet the critical needs of today’s businesses, assume top-level roles in HR innovation, and address some of today’s most significant executive-level issues in HR, such as: